hhhluna/hhhluna/README.md

   Before shifting my career, I worked in the health field for 10 years before I decided to start over and learn coding!
 It is never too late to pursue the things that make you happy!

   Thank you for visiting my GitHub profile.
-Please feel free to explore my projects, and if you'd like to collaborate, have questions, or just want to chat about technology, I'm just a message away.
+Please feel free to explore my projects, and if you'd like to collaborate, have questions, or want to chat about technology, I'm just a message away.
 Let's connect and build amazing things together!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hhhluna&label=Profile%20views&color=0e75b6&style=flat" alt="hhhluna" /> </p>